MagicFoundation/Alcinoe/README.md

 BSON format, and use a similar syntax than TALXMLDocument / TXMLDocument.
 TALJsonDocument can also export Json / Bson data in TALStringList.

-When it deals with parsing some (textual) content, two directions are usually envisaged.
-In the JSON world, you have usually to make a choice between:
-* A DOM parser, which creates an in-memory tree structure of objects mapping the JSON content;
-* A SAX parser, which reads the JSON content, then call pre-defined events for each JSON content element.

-In fact, DOM parsers use internally a SAX parser to read the JSON content.
-Therefore, with the overhead of object creation and their property initialization, DOM parsers are typically three to five times slower than SAX (and use much much more memory to store all the nodes).
-But, DOM parsers are much more powerful for handling the data: as soon as it's mapped in native objects, code can access with no time to any given node, whereas a SAX-based access will have to read again the whole JSON content.

-Most JSON parser available in Delphi uses a DOM-like approach.
-For instance, the DBXJSON unit included since Delphi 2010 or the SuperObject library create a class instance mapping each JSON node.
-In order to achieve best speed, TALJsonDocument implements DOM parser and also a SAX parser.

-TALJsonDocument can also support comments inside the JSON source that is an extension to the JSON specifications

-TALJsonDocument syntax is very similar to TALXMLdocument/TXMLDocument

-TALJsonDocument is available in 2 variants: TALJsonDocument that is made on the top of ansiString (so UTF-8) and TALJsonDocumentU that is made on the top of unicode string (so UTF-16)

 Example :

 ```